oleitao/ecommerce-api/README.md

 # ecommerce-api

-This project is based on a [multi vendor e-commerce  website](https://github.com/Asfak00/multi-vendor-ecommerce) to load data throw a WebApi .NET Core API 7.
+This project is based on a [multi vendor e-commerce  website](https://github.com/Asfak00/multi-vendor-ecommerce) to load data through a WebApi .NET Core API 7.

 ## How to run e-commerce website